Department of Health, Sport, and Exercise Sciences

 Emphasis is placed on the presentation and preparation of health topics along with the recommended resources and materials available.
 The teaching method is emphasized and student participation is stressed.
 Students will observe health teachers in the public schools and identify and discuss these methods as they relate to the methods present in the class.
 Prerequisite: Admission to HPE teacher certification program or consent of instructor.

 The course is designed to cover a basic understanding of the anatomical and mechanical principles of human movement.
 Areas covered will be joint and segmental movement, muscle actions, time-displacement motion description, forces causing or inhibiting motion, and stability.
 Special attention will be given to the application of the theoretical concepts in movement activities.
-Prerequisite: Anatomy, admission to the Exercise Science program, or permission of instructor.
+Prerequisite: BIOL 240 and admission to the Exercise Science undergraduate program, or permission of instructor.

 This course will examine the processes that underlies the use and production of energy for exercise.
 Topics that will be explored include glycogenolysis and glycolysis in muscle, cellular oxidation of pyruvate, lipid metabolism, metabolism of proteins and amino acids, molecular biology, neural and endocrine control of metabolism, and local fatigue during exercise.
 Emphasis will be placed on carbohydrates, protein, and lipid metabolism and the acute and chronic effects that exercise has on these processes.
-Prerequisite: HSES 472.
+Prerequisite: HSES 372 and admission to the School of Education & Human Sciences.

 The course is designed to allow students to collaborate on an active research project under the supervision of a faculty member in HSES.
 Only one enrollment permitted each semester.
 A maximum of six hours will apply towards the bachelor's degree.
 Prerequisite: Enrollment by Instructor permission only.
 Successful completion of IRB training via the CITI training program in the KU eCompliance system.